Shaurya-Sethi/Coeus/README.md

-# SQL Query Generator Using NLP
+# NL-2-SQL Using RAG & LLM

 This application is a Streamlit-based tool that utilizes NLP and Neo4j to generate SQL queries dynamically.
 It fetches the schema from a Neo4j database, processes user queries using Sentence Transformers, and generates SQL queries via the ArliAI API.